 Head of Organizational Effectiveness & Learning, Twitter

-Melissa graduated from Pepperdine University with a M.S. in Organizational Development.
-Her personal learning projects are competent sailing in San Francisco Bay and studying Mandarin.
+- Melissa graduated from Pepperdine University with a M.S. in Organizational Development.
+Her personal learning projects are competitive sailing in San Francisco Bay and studying Mandarin.
 You can follow her on Twitter @mdaimler.

 Dir. of Executive Development, Google

 - Rich believes that people and organizations have the innate potential to be fully vital, capable and joyful – and sees his work as facilitating this expression of personal and organizational excellence.